 - Your certificate of adoption showing names of both parent(s) or legal guardian(s) or

-Remember, the definition of 'Legal Guardian' may be different in different countries but for your Tier 4 visa application, a 'legal guardian' is someone who has either legally adopted you (in which case you must present an 'Adoption Certificate') or someone who has been given legal custody of you by the Court (in which case you must present a court document/order as confirmation of this).
+Remember, the definition of 'Legal Guardian' may be different in different countries but for your Student Visa application, a 'legal guardian' is someone who has either legally adopted you (in which case you must present an 'Adoption Certificate') or someone who has been given legal custody of you by the Court (in which case you must present a court document/order as confirmation of this).

 2. A letter from your parents/guardian confirming the relationship between you and them and that they have given their consent to you using the funds to study in the UK.
 We have produced a sample letter that you may find helpful.